khofesh/stm32mp157f/digi-key/README.md

 sudo dd if=output/images/sdcard.img of=/dev/sde bs=1M
 ```

-boot and see the UART
+boot and see the UART, username is `root` without password

 ```shell
 minicom -b 115200 -o -D /dev/ttyUSB0